President Jonathan Brand's Biography & CV

 Jonathan Brand has been president of Cornell College since July 2011.
 He holds a law degree from Cornell University, a master's degree in French literature from the University of Michigan, and a bachelor's degree in history and French from the University of Wisconsin-Madison.

-During the past four years, Cornell has completed a comprehensive strategic plan (which includes revised educational priorities and outcomes for all students as well as curricular enhancements), launched new academic programs in Engineering Sciences and Business, initiated the Cornell Institute for Summer Research, renovated the Thomas Commons (Cornell’s campus center), renovated its four first-year student residence halls, opened the McLennan Center in Chicago, launched the Center for the Literary Arts (and the Dana Emerging Writer Fellow), commenced a design of new and renovated science facilities, and upgraded several athletic spaces.
+During the past six years, Cornell has completed a comprehensive strategic plan (which includes revised educational priorities and outcomes for all students as well as curricular enhancements), launched new academic programs in Behavioral Neuroscience, Engineering Sciences, and Business, initiated the Cornell Institute for Summer Research, launched the One Course Summer Institute, renovated the Thomas Commons (Cornell’s campus center), renovated its four first-year student residence halls, opened the McLennan Center in Chicago, launched the Center for the Literary Arts (and the Dana Emerging Writer Fellow), commenced construction of the Russell Science Center, and upgraded several athletic spaces.
 President Brand teaches in the Department of Politics; participates with students, faculty, and staff in a wide range of college activities; and travels extensively to meet with alumni and friends of Cornell.
 In addition, President Brand works closely with the college’s board of trustees.
 He and his wife, Rachelle LaBarge, are also engaged in the community and the region.

 Brand has written articles and columns for higher education publications, including the Chronicle of Higher Education as well as for The Huffington Post, and has spoken at conferences sponsored by the NCAA and the Council of Independent Colleges, among others.